You Are Here:

 I believe that in our lifetimes, people will print new toes, new legs, new arms, and surgeons like us will put them on.

-And I believe that as these advances and interventions become more and more in reach, we can finally begin to fix the unconscionable disparities we see everywhere in health care today.
+And I believe that as these advances and interventions come closer to our grasp, we can finally begin to fix the unconscionable disparities we see everywhere in health care today.

 Together, we can show the world that damaged people are not broken.
-That kids born with disabilities and victims of violence and accidents are not resigned to disability.
-We can show the world that nobody, no matter how twisted or injured or dismembered, ever gets set aside or thrown away.
+That kids born with disabilities and victims of violence and accidents are not surrendered to disability.
+We can show the world that nobody, no matter how twisted or injured or dismembered, is ever set aside or thrown away.

 We can achieve our brightest dreams.

 We are building a new generation of orthopedic leaders here at the University of Arizona.
 Our goal is to give people their best possible lives and change the very landscape of medicine in the process.
-I know we can get there with your help.
+I know we can get there.
+We need your help.

 Orthopaedic Innovation